Tim Akinola: Career

 Akinola was born in Lokoja, Nigeria.
 He played youth football with Lincoln City and Huddersfield Town, before signing for Arsenal in summer 2020.
 After playing for Arsenal under-23s, he moved on loan to Scottish club Dundee United in January 2022.
-Akinola initially believed he has signed for the club's city rivals Dundee.
+Akinola initially believed he had signed for the club's city rivals Dundee.

 After one 45-minute appearance for Dundee United which saw him substituted at half-time, Akinola returned to Arsenal in March 2022 due to injury.
 He later underwent surgery.
 In August 2022, he joined Chesterfield in the National League on a season-long loan, making his debut as a substitute against Oldham Athletic.

+He permanently switch to Qatari side Al Bidda in September 2023.

+Return to Chesterfield

+On 16 May 2024, it was confirmed he would return to Chesterfield on a one-year deal with an option.

+On 29 August 2024, he signed for National League side Dagenham & Redbridge on a season-long loan becoming the club's fifteenth signing of the summer.
+In February 2025, he joined National League club Solihull Moors on an initial one-month loan.

+Gateshead

+On 28 March 2025, Akinola joined National League side Gateshead on a deal until the end of the 2025–26 season.

+Woking

+On 26 July 2025, Akinola joined Woking on a one-year deal.